 Now run the following command for WordPress.

-Now, create a new Virtualhost for WordPress, so whenever your type just your naked domain (exmaple.com; without www or http) it will open correctly with the right protocol in any browser.
+Now, create a new virtualhost for WordPress, so whenever you type just your naked domain (exmaple.com; without www or http) it will open correctly with the right protocol in any browser.

 <VirtualHost *:80>